-This guide will provide you with inspiration for colorful flower bed ideas that will boost the curb appeal of your home and add joy to your landscape.
+This guide will provide you with inspiration for colorful, simple flower bed ideas that will boost the curb appeal of your home and add joy to your landscape.

 What are the light conditions of the area where you plan to plant your flowers?
 Plants are labeled with the best light conditions in order to thrive.
 You will need to purchase plants that match the light conditions of the flower bed.
 Light conditions are listed on plants as:

 - Full sun: prefers six or more hours of direct sunshine a day

 - Partial shade: can thrive in three to six hours of daily sunshine

 - Shade: does well with less than three hours of sun per day

 You will need to take into consideration the plant’s size when fully mature– both its diameter and height.
 Many new gardeners get excited and pack in their flower beds with their favorite plants only to see the plants get crowded out when they grow.
 The label on the plant will list the height and width of the mature plant, along with recommended spacing.